Skip to content

 3. Click Edit Build Configuration.

-4. On the Edit Build Configuration screen, check Enable debug options.
+4. On the Edit Build Configuration screen, go to the Optimization level drop-down menu.

 The build configuration is rebuilt with the full set of debug options enabled and the device is reflashed automatically.